Send 2,000 emails for free

 Besides the fact that these visuals are absolute thumb-stoppers for anyone mildly interested in jewelry, the images are also clickable, so the shopping experience starts right in the inbox.

-Sidenote: GIFs are an excellent solution to promote bestsellers, show product features, or even evoke the right emotion in your subscribers.
-Don’t be afraid of using GIFs instead of still images in your emails and see if you notice engagement spikes.
+Product image slideshows are an excellent way to showcase bestsellers, demonstrate product features, or evoke the right emotion in your subscribers.
+Don’t be afraid of using GIFs instead of still images in your emails and see if your engagement rate spikes.

 Bestsellers aren’t the only category worth featuring in a welcome email.
 You can also talk about the seasonal collection, holiday collection, products on sale, or new arrivals.